zolmate/zolmate/README.md

 - 👋 Hi, I’m @zolmate
 - 👀 I’m interested in frontend development and 3D modeling
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning Maya + html, css and javascript on the side
 - 💞️ I’m looking to collaborate on any kind of beginner-friendly projects
 - 📫 How to reach me ...